-Exhibit 15 Controlled Functions Roles
+Exhibit 14 Controlled Functions Roles

 Code Definition

-A Chairman of a Committee
+A Chair of a Committee

 CF1 Company Secretary

 Executive Committee of UPE

 Executive Committee of UPE

 CF2 All Heads of Departments

 Senior Management

 CF4 Sales Staff who work in UCS

 CF5 Assigned to staff members who assist customers in the making of a claim.
-This is limited to Pension

-Administrators and their managers.

 CF6 Assigned to staff members who determine the outcome of a claim.
-This includes both Claim
+This includes the UCS Claim

-Specialists and Pension Administrators, and their managers.
+CFO Specialists Team.

 CF7 Operations Manager, CCS

-Corporate Solutions Operations Manager
+CF7 Corporate Solutions Operations Manager

 Head of Operations, CCS

 CF8 Head of Legal and Compliance

 Qualified members of the Legal and Compliance Team

 CF10 Corporate Customer Services Team Leaders

 CF11 Middle to Senior Finance employees